 - Certification labels

-Direct Thermal Printer Solutions
+Direct Thermal Printer

 Direct thermal printers use chemically treated, heat-sensitive media that darkens when applied to a thermal printhead.
-Unlike Thermal transfer printers, this kind of industrial printer has no ribbon, ink, or toner.
+Unlike thermal transfer printers, this kind of industrial printer has no ribbon, ink, or toner.
 Because these don't require many components, direct thermal printers make for easy usage.
-Because there are less parts, they're more durable and tougher than inkjet printers.
+Because there are fewer parts, they're more durable and tougher than inkjet printers.
 Most mobile printers—the kind that can be seen in a warehouse, for example—utilize direct thermal technology.

 - Shipping labels